 4. How can you create a supportive context?

-Immerse yourself in what you want via books, classes, communities and (if possible) a private coach or a therapist.
-These keep you going and set you up for success when you face the inevitable bumps in the road.
+Immerse yourself in books, classes, communities, and (if possible) a trained therapist that can guide you toward what you want to call into your new foundation.
+These resources will keep you going and set you up for success when you face the inevitable bumps in the road in the future.
 You may find that a book works best in some areas, while you need one-on-one support in others.

-You may have noticed that two big things are missing from this list of how to build your foundation: relationships and career.
-This is intentional.
-Committing to another person or job before you know the new you is tricky.
-Beware of taking on too much at once as it can lead to overwhelm and frustration.
-Remember: a house is built brick by brick.
+Two major things are missing from this list: relationships and career.
+This is intentional!
+Committing to another person or job before you know the new you can be overwhelming, so beware of taking on too much at once.
+Remember: A house is built brick by brick.
 Start with you.